Applying for an ECF Fellowship

 Academic Fellows will have an impact on the formation and development of lay and clergy leaders, will address a recognized shortage area in scholarship/teaching, or will address an area where the Episcopal Church needs to develop expertise.
 Applicants will provide a synopsis of the proposed course of study, express a commitment to forming the next generation of scholars and ministry leaders, demonstrate the need for this particular study, and propose a methodology for sharing the knowledge, experience, or best practices gained in this study.

-- Desire and ability to offer his or her gifts and expertise to the wider Church
+• Desire and ability to offer their gifts and expertise to the wider Church

 Ministry Track